BESSY II Radiation Safety Requirements

 Changes since May 2020

 Since 1st of May 2020, most of the experiment hall of BESSY II (i.e. the area outside the outer shielding walls*) is not a controlled area but a monitored area, and the users working there are no longer required to have the status as radiation workers.
-Access to monitored areas can be granted without radiation passport, confirmation letter and RPDC; but we do need your SSR number, so you can be given a personal albedo dosimeter**.
+Access to our monitored areas can be granted without radiation passport, confirmation letter and RPDC, since working there will usually not result in a personal dose > 1 mSv/a; but we do need your SSR number (PDF certificate from BfS), so you can be given a personal albedo dosimeter**.
 All other requirements and restrictions listed below will remain unchanged.

 *Everything circled by the outer shielding wall, including the area above the storage ring, housing the IRIS and THz beamline, remains a radiologically controlled area.